visualinteractivedata/visualinteractivedata.github.io/technical-writing.md

 * **G5—Inform**.
 The objective of technical writing is not to entertain the reader, but to inform.
 Readers are not reading your work to bridge their time, but invest their time to read your work.
 Hence, be to the point and help them saving time.
 The less it takes them to understand your work, the longer their will read it (and cite!).
 * **G7—Detail your methodology**.
 Your methodology is everything the reader has to assess your credibility.
 Without methodology, you might as well have made up all the results and created the pictures in photoshop.
 Where are your results and conclusions coming from?
 A strong methodology adds credibility to your results.
 Having asked 1,000,000 people about whom they will vote for gives a much stronger result than having asked 10; having asked people in different parts of the country will be stronger than having asked your best friendsl; having designed 5 prototypes implies you have learned more than having designed 1, etc. Thus, a good methodology explains the details (details are important and show that you have really done it and thought it through), highlights the strong points (how many participants, what background, etc..), and explains why each step was necessary (and not another one).

-## Random Things
+## Random Notes

 The below advice is collected from many recurring errors in students' writings.

 * Try to avoid implicit references such as 'this'  or 'as discussed above' or alike.
 Use explicit references by repeating the term you're referencing.
 * Label your figures and include meaningful captions that explain the figure in sufficient detail.
 * In English, there is a blank ' ' before any opening bracket; there is no blank ' ' before : (as it is in French)
-* By early August you should spend more time writing than implementing. - Keep some of the polishing bits to the end when you're done writing.
 * Keep in mind to demonstrate your solution: this includes figures and can be videos, too.
 * the report is what the reviewer will see.
-They will not know about our discussions nor anything else.
-Anything you do not mention 'did not happen'
+They will not know about our discussions or anything else.
+Anything you do not mention in the report 'did not happen'.
 * at the same time, do not bore with details.
 Do not explain any little change during your iterations.
 Only add the information relevant to understand and assess your contribution / solution / research question.
 I will not be able to tell you what that is.
 You will have to decide that.

 ## Possible Outline and Section Content